Charlie-PKU/Charlie-PKU.github.io/index.md

 - **Economics of International Development**
   - Sustainability and Resilience of Extreme Economic Systems
 - **Urban and Regional Economics**
-  - the construction of new urban system and the Real Estate Market
+  - Construction of new urban system
+  - The Real Estate Markets

 My current research focuses on practical problems that artificial intelligence faces in real life.